fuston05/users_api/README.md

 > 'roles' is a table of role types.
 The 'role_Id' field on the user is a foreign key to the roles table.
 Currently the roles are "user" and "Admin".
 This can be used for restricting access and privileges for users.

 ### Users
+> 'users' is a table of users.
+Currently containing a userName, password, email, and a role_Id.
 ---